mbmcmullen27/lox/README.md

     "...
 But the opening parenthesis after if doesn’t do anything useful.
 Dennis Ritchie put it there so he could use ) as the ending delimiter without having unbalanced parentheses."

 - not sure who Dennis Ritchie is but I think I'm on his side on this one.
 I hate the weird grouping chars that Bash uses sometimes like if->fi and case->esac, just because I think its ugly.

+___
+### Chapter 10 - Functions

+- Maximum argument counts
+    > Other languages have various approaches.
+The C standard says a conforming implementation has to support at least 127 arguments to a function, but doesn’t say there’s any upper limit.
+The Java specification says a method can accept no more than 255 arguments.

+    - never occured to me there'd be a limit here, but I suppose there has to be in compiled languages?

+    > Our Java interpreter for Lox doesn’t really need a limit, but having a maximum number of arguments will simplify our bytecode interpreter in Part III.
+We want our two interpreters to be compatible with each other, even in weird corner cases like this, so we’ll add the same limit to jlox.